neilburd/ExpressBeerApi/README.md

 To get started, we need to:

- - Define our Node packages
+ - Prepare our environment and install dependencies

- - Start our Node server
+ - Start our servers: Node and MongoD (if it's not running)

- - Define our model
+ - Define our Schema and our model

  - Declare our routes using the Express Router

- - and the Text our API
+ - Write our CRUD functionality, testing along the way

 ### Preparing our environment